Strategic Plan, 2023-2027

 Current Board Members

-Steven lives with his wife and three daughters in Bowmanville.
+Steven lives with his family in Bowmanville.
 Previously Steven was the elected Clarington Ward 1 Councillor and served for 2 terms as a Kawartha Pine Ridge District School Board trustee.
 Steven’s passion for public service led him to employment on the political staff of both federal and provincial levels of government.
 In his leisure time, Steven enjoys playing and coaching softball and soccer.

 Tenzin is a life-long resident of Clarington.
 Tenzin’s passion for community service led him to serve as student trustee on the Kawartha Pine Ridge District School Board, as a Youth Councillor and as Executive Director of the Clarington Youth Council.
 In addition, Tenzin serves on Clarington’s Diversity Advisory Committee and the Region of Durham’s Energy from Waste – Waste Management Advisory Committee.
 Tenzin has a Bachelor of Commerce (Honours) degree and sought appointment to the Library Board to contribute to shaping the roles of the library and museum in our vibrant community.